cliffeby/DuckpinV002/README.md

 </br>
 </br>
 </br>
-In Figure No. 3, I use a Pthon Script to calculate a new field(column) for the data.
-Drag the Ptyon Script object on the canvas and connect the imported data table.
-This field is the number of pins standing for each observation.
+In Figure No. 3, I use a Pthon Script to create a new field(column) for the data.
+Drag the Pthyon Script object on the canvas and connect it to the imported data table.
+This new field is the number of pins standing for each record.
 The function, numsUp() simply counts the number of ones in the binary value of the endingPinCount.
 In AMLS, Python Scripts import up to two pandas datasets.
-These datasets are referred to as dataframe.
+These datasets are referred to as dataframes.
 Adding a column is a one line statement with no need to iterate through the entire dataset.

 The Python Script is easily edited using the sript tag in the right menu.
 Since AMLS is not a code editor, I recommend starting with simple Python and pandas expressions achieving results and then increasing complexity.
-Error messages often terse.
+AMLS error messages often terse.
 ```python
 import pandas as pd
 # The entry point function can contain up to two input arguments: